 In some cases, a patient may want to have the tooth extracted if it doesn’t look good.
 This is usually the case with misplaced or protruding teeth, which can’t be fixed by orthodontic procedures.

-How To Prepare for Tooth Extraction In San Diego
+How To Prepare for Tooth Extraction and Wisdom Teeth Removal In San Diego

 If you are planning a tooth extraction in San Diego, you need to do the following: